jbreeden/mruby-apr/README.md

     + Spawns a shell command if given a string
     + Interprets shell command arguments correctly
     + Spawns a program from the path, with no shell, if given argv as multiple args
-    + Quotes arguments to non-shell commands correctly
-    + Can spawn a non shell command on windows with spaces in the name
-    + Handles quoted arguments with spaces & an even number of trailing backslashes on windows
-    + Handles quoted arguments with spaces & an odd number of trailing backslashes on windows
-    + Handles arguments with an even number slashes preceding quotes on Windows
-    + Handles arguments with an odd number slashes preceding quotes on Windows
-    + Handles arguments with slashes not preceding quotes on windows
     + Supports redirecting in, out, & err streams to/from a Pipe's created by IO.pipe
     + Supports redirecting to ordinary file objects